 Nowadays, customers hold the power in the market, as they have a vast number of offers to pick from.

 Thus, it is not solely your product that allows you to stand out from competitors; it is a customer-centric shopping experience built around your brand to keep customers.
 Everything from an intuitive order process and payment possibilities to fast delivery has an impact.
 This augmented service is intangible and requires a lot of effort.
-It is here that new e-commerce technologies and applications offer solutions.
+It is here that new e-commerce technologies and applications offer software development solutions.

 Today, all well-known brands are represented online by an e-commerce store, shopping apps, marketplaces or even all of these things simultaneously.
 Every effort is made to acquire more clients online.
 Here are the trends currently shaping the e-commerce industry.

 Personalized Product Recommendations

 Recognizing your visitors and making personalized product recommendations will create a unique shopping experience and make an impression with your potential customers.
 Let's take Segmentify as an example.
 It is an intelligent product recommendation engine that promises its customers at least 10% revenue increase.
 Through various implementations of different campaigns you can increase conversion rates, revenue, repeat customers and purchases, reduce bounce rates and abandoned carts.

 When making product recommendations, it is important that you continue to analyze your performance and adapt based on the behavior of your customers.

 Naturally, social commerce is the use of social networks for online shopping transactions.